arbarlow/wproxy/readme.md

 # Weave Proxy

-The proxy is ritten in Go and only uses the stdlib.
+This proxy is written in Go and only uses the stdlib.
 You should be able to...

 ```
 get get github.com/arbarlow/wproxy